April 2023 in Sapporo: Another agreement from the G7 countries to address climate change. Are the measures sufficient? Are we progressing fast enough?

 - Regarding plastic pollution, the G7 countries have promised to reduce it to zero by 2040, thanks in particular to the circular economy and the reduction or abandonment of disposable and non-recyclable plastics.

-- Geopolitics came into play, especially on the topic of nuclear power, with Russia being one of the world’s largest suppliers of enriched uranium for civilian nuclear programmes, with around 40 per cent of enrichment capacity.
+- Geopolitics came into play, especially on the topic of nuclear power, with Russia being one of the world’s largest suppliers of enriched uranium for civilian nuclear programs, with around 40 per cent of enrichment capacity.

-- In Canada: “The electricity sector is accelerating its decarbonization at breakneck speed” according to the Federal Minister of the Environment, Stephen Guilbeault.
+- In Canada: “The electricity sector is accelerating its decarbonization at breakneck speed” according to the Federal Minister of the Environment, Steven Guilbeault.
 However, the Canadian oil and gas sector has been the main culprit in the dismaying performance of Canada with respect to GHG emission reduction.

 Conclusion: While admiring the efforts made so far to address climate change, we don’t need to be an expert on climate to realize that those steps are not sufficient to address the climate urgency.
 We need to do MORE.